jpt44/ml_malaria_detection/README.md

 NeuralClass.py: Contains the Artificial Neural Net (ANN) used in the NeuralN.py file.
 Created using Pytorch.

 NeuralN.py: Uses the ANN created in the NeuralClass.py file for detection of malaria and malaria infected cells in wholeslide microscopy images.
-Maximum accuracy: 92.81 F-score: 96.25
+Maximum accuracy: 92.81, F-score: 96.25

 LBP.py: (Local Binary Pattern) contains the algorithm that converts a grayscale image to a local binary pattern image

 SVM.py: contains both Support Vector Machine (SVM) and Random Forest Classifier used for this dataset with and without Principal Component Analysis (PCA).
-SVM and Random Forest Classifier respectively: Maximum accuracy: NA (didn't converge) F-score: NA (didn't converge) Maximum accuracy: 81.89 F-score: 89.32
+SVM and Random Forest Classifier respectively: Maximum accuracy: NA (didn't converge), F-score: NA (didn't converge), Maximum accuracy: 81.89, F-score: 89.32

 plotInfectedCells.py: plots RGB of dataset, PCA histograms using Matplotlib